-6.5 DSP Computations
+E. DSP Computations

-One of the most suitable applications for TED representation is algorithmic descriptions of dataflow computations, such as digital signal and image processing algorithms.
+One of the most suitable applications for TED representation are algorithmic descriptions of dataflow computations, such as digital signal and image processing algorithms.
 For this reason, we have experimented with the designs that implement various DSP algorithms.